Taste the Atherton Tablelands Food & Wine Tour from Port Douglas

 The price of around $190 per person is quite reasonable when you consider all the inclusions — breakfast, lunch, multiple tastings, and hotel transfers — plus the chance to support local producers directly.
 Many reviewers think the value is excellent, especially for a comprehensive, curated experience.

 If you’re a foodie or wine enthusiast, this tour checks all the boxes.
-It’s perfect for those who enjoy learning about regional produce and sampling a variety of local flavors.
+It’s great for those who enjoy learning about regional produce and sampling a variety of local flavors.
 Nature lovers will also appreciate the stunning scenery and peaceful stops, like the platypus viewing and gardens.

 Travelers who want a relaxed, guided experience that covers a lot of ground without the stress of planning will find this ideal.
 Just keep in mind it’s a long day, so it’s best suited for people who are ready for a full adventure and comfortable with a busy itinerary.